unoplatform/uno/doc/articles/migrating-apps.md

 3. Delete `App.xaml` and `MainPage.xaml` from the new Shared project - you will replace these with your existing files.

-4. Transfer all code files (C# and Xaml) and assets from your old UWP-only project to the new Shared project.
+4. Transfer all code files (C# and XAML) and assets from your old UWP-only project to the new Shared project.

 *Note: you can safely delete 'head' projects for platforms that you're sure you don't want to target.*